madeleinevarda/RowHealth_analysis/README.md

 Now that they’ve hired a new data team and are strategizing their marketing budget for the year, the company would like to build more understanding of the effectiveness of these campaign categories and how they relate to signups and subsequent patient claims.

 The entity relationship diagram can be found [here](https://github.com/madeleinevarda/RowHealth_analysis/blob/main/ERD.png).

+The Tableau Dashboard can be found [here].

+The full presentation can be found [here].

 # Insights Summary